 9. Dust Your Floors and Shelves

 Things looking a little dusty around the homestead?
 Use some wax paper to brighten things up.
-You can use a simple piece of wax paper to get dust off surfaces and keep it away in the future.
+You can use a simple piece of wax paper to get the dust off surfaces and keep it away in the future.
 You can even clip a piece of wax paper to a Swiffer to dust, instead of a pad, too.

 10. Unstick Zippers